-DOE
+- DOE -

-The Department of Energy's Office of Intelligence and Counterintelligence (DOE) brings the access and expertise of the Department and its nationwide complex of laboratories and other facilities to bear on the challenges facing US national security with regard to the worldwide threat of nuclear terrorism; the spread of nuclear technologies, materials and expertise; emerging foreign technology threats to US economic and military interests; and the threat of foreign penetration of DOE facilities.
-In addition, DOE enriches the Intelligence Community with access to information on a variety of energy issues.
+The Department of Energy's Office of Intelligence and Counterintelligence (DOE) (www.energy.gov) brings the access and expertise of the Department and its nationwide complex of laboratories and other facilities to bear on the challenges facing US national security with regard to the worldwide threat of nuclear terrorism; the spread of nuclear technologies, materials and expertise; emerging foreign technology threats to US economic and military interests; and the threat of foreign penetration of DOE facilities.
+With over 30 intelligence and counterintelligence offices nationwide, the DOE enriches the Intelligence Community with access to information on a variety of energy issues.